ProteinsWebTeam/interpro-docs/docs/searchways.rst

 Sequence search results
 =======================
 Results of a protein sequence search are available under the **Results** tab in the navigation menu under **Your InterProScan Searches** section.
-This page displays the protein sequence searches you have performed in the last seven days, with the most recent one being displayed at the top.
+This page displays the sequence searches you have performed in the last seven days, with the most recent one being displayed at the top.
 The status column gives an indication of whether or not the search has completed (green tick symbol / searching), if the search has been saved locally (the results will still be available even after the seven days limit set up on